-Michael Kollwitz is one of the pioneer players of a relatively recent yet little-known American stringed instrument known as The Chapman Stick.
+Michael Kollwitz is one of the pioneer players of a relatively little-known American stringed instrument known as The Chapman Stick®.
 Capable of astounding expressiveness and simultaneous multi-part arrangements, ‘The Stick’ combines elements of guitar, bass, keyboards, and percussion into one instrument that is played more like a piano than a guitar.
-Michael has had over 20 independent releases.
-His last three albums, ‘Serenity,’ ‘Serenity II’ & ‘Serenity III’ have received international airplay, various nominations and are being played on airlines and in hospitals.
-‘Serenity II’ also made its debut at #8 on the Billboard Top Ten New Age albums chart in April 2018 and received Grammy nomination consideration.
-In January and February 2019, ‘Serenity III’ debuted in the Top 5 of all three of the world’s major New Age charts within a month after release including a debut on Billboard at #3 before moving up to #2.
-Carlos Santana once ‘blessed’ Michael’s music on The Chapman Stick in Hawaii and called it “a gift of the heart” that made him feel good. 🙂
+Currently, Michael has had 23 independent releases.
+The music from his last three albums, ‘Serenity, I, II & III’ have received considerable international airplay, many nominations and are also being played on airlines and in hospitals.

 Top Ten Billboard charting New Age artist Michael Kollwitz is a Stickman, but he’s no drummer.
 He is one of very few musicians who has mastered an unusual stringed instrument called ‘The Chapman Stick,’ and for over forty years, he has stayed true to his mission to bring The Stick’s unique music to as many people as he can.
 He may have been born under a lucky star, or it might have been good old serendipity, but in the 1970s, Michael was fortunate to cross paths with The Stick’s inventor, Emmett Chapman.
 To Michael’s delight, Emmett was more than willing to take him under his wing, and the two embarked on a teacher-student journey that has lasted to this day.